slatedocs/slate/source/includes/_endpoint-dataset.md

 While a dataset is receiving streams, any other kind of append is disabled returning 409 if attempted.
 Only streaming data is allowed.

-The following operations are also forbidden on a dataset while it is accepting streaming rows in order to protect the schema.
+The following operations are forbidden on a dataset while it is accepting streaming rows in order to protect the schema.

  * Deleting public non derived variables